“Ah well... I gave it my best shot.”

 Your old music player broke.
-You tried to fix it, but you weren't able to after trying for 30 minutes.
+You tried to fix it, but you weren't able to after for 30 minutes.
 Now you're throwing it away.
-You think:
+You think this to yourself.

 Ah well...
 I gave it my best shot.